Crossings

 Toucan crossing signalling to cyclist and pedestrians to cross.

-Toucan crossings are designed to be wide enough for both pedestrians and cyclists to safely cross a roadside by side.
+Toucan crossings are designed to be wide enough for both pedestrians and cyclists to safely cross a road side by side.

 Toucan crossings give a clear signal to motorists they need to stop (red light) and to pedestrians and cyclists (green man and bicycle) when they should cross.
-They allow cyclists to cross without dismounting which they would have to do at most other crossings.

 Parallel crossing